 The best monitors for teachers can make the experience of remote learning a much more enjoyable one.
 It can also make the difference between feeling digitally distanced and being a part of the class.

 Remote learning has grown in recent years and is fast becoming a viable alternative to classroom-only taught lessons.
 That could mean live lessons, or it could be sharing videos of lessons recorded for students.
 One popular method is to screen record and webcam record, to offer a guided video to students.
 Doing this with a large and high-resolution monitor is far easier and more effective.

 If you've ever tried to teach an entire class on a tiny monitor, your sore eyes may have appreciated charity efforts such as the Two Screens for Teachers (opens in new tab), which aims to get teachers at least two monitors for at-home work.

 With the right monitor it becomes possible to have that video permanently on screen while also accessing class materials, emails, and other resources at the same time.

 Features to looks out for include screen size, resolution, and eye saver modes to protect your eyes if lots of use is planned.

 So which is the best monitor for teachers in remote learning?
 Read on to find the ultimate setup.

 This monitor is also curved so it can offer a better viewing angle and more comfortable immersion.
-It's also built to gaming standards, meaning there is a fast four millisecond response time ensuring you'll get a smooth video feed, even with lots of moving students on one screen.
+It's also built to gaming standards, so there is a fast four millisecond response time, ensuring you'll get a smooth video feed, even with lots of moving students on one screen.

 This device also offers HDR for even clearer pictures, which, at 90 percent of the DCI-P3 color gamut and plenty of brightness, make this super capable.
 The fact it manages to pack in all this while keeping the price lower than much of the high-end competition just makes this even more appealing.